briansmith/webpki/README.md

 See [LICENSE](LICENSE).
 This project happily accepts pull requests without any formal copyright/contributor license agreement.
-Pull requests must explicitly indicate who owns the copyright to the code being contributed and that the code is being licensed under the same terms as the existing libwebpki code.
+Pull requests must explicitly indicate who owns the copyright to the code being contributed and that the code is being licensed under the same terms as the existing webpki code.